 shorter hikes near the campground and Visitor Center.

-My rv job as a volunteer at Organ Pipe Cactus NP was a wonderful experience and the folks there were super.
+My rv job as a volunteer at Organ Pipe Cactus NP was a terrific experience and the folks there were super.
 This part of the Sonoran Desert is especially beautiful - I never grew tired of looking at it.
 On March 11 I left, heading back to Tucson for a two-week break before starting my next job.

 Frugal Shunpikers Guides to RV Boondocking - If you love boondocking, you'll find these books invaluable.
 There are two new ones that cover California.
 Definitely check them out!